Skip to main content

 • Broadening the community, national, and world understanding of youth and parents including experiences that foster exposure to ethnic and cultural diversity.

-• Conducting the program in accordance with core YMCA operating principles and philosophy. o Implementing and delivering Character Development programs.
+• The program will be conducted in accordance with core YMCA operating principles and philosophy.
+Implementing and delivering Character Development programs.

 • Eradicating the Achievement Gap.